Hoa Lư Ancient Capital: Temple of Đinh Tiên Hoàng

 The temple dedicated to Đinh Tiên Hoàng was constructed by local residents near the center of the old capital in order to honor Dinh Bo Linh, the emperor who founded the Đinh Dynasty in Vietnamese history.
 Bộ Lĩnh grew up in this area in the mid-10th century during the reign of Ngô Quyền, a warlord who evicted Chinese occupiers from the country and declared himself king in 938.
 Born into the family of a high-level official, Bộ Lĩnh soon revealed his talent for government and military affairs; his childhood exploits as the leader of local children waging mock wars against the children of other villages are legendary.
 As he reached maturity, he also became a powerful warlord.
 Following the crumbling of the short-lived Ngô dynasty founded by Ngô Quyền, he defeated twelve rival warlords, reunified the country, and in 968 founded the first imperial dynasty of Vietnam.
 Unfortunately, due to Đinh Tiên Hoàng's failure to provide for an orderly succession, the country was again plunged into turmoil after his death, until order was reestablished by Lê Hoàn, Bộ Lĩnh's top general, who defeated his rivals and established the Early Lê dynasty, Vietnam's second imperial dynasty.

 The temple to Đinh Tiên Hoàng is located on the grounds of the former main palace of the royal citadel.
-The location is in the "tien thuy hau son" style incorporating the principles of "phong thủy" (Chinese: "feng shui"), with a river to the front and a mountain at the back.
-The temple was designed in the "noi cong ngoai quoc" style.
+The location is in the "tiên thủy hậu sơn" style incorporating the principles of "phong thủy" (Chinese: "feng shui"), with a river to the front and a mountain at the back.
+The temple was designed in the "nội công ngoại quốc" style.